mcecode/mce.codes/src/content/notes/how-to-postgresql-locally.md

 ---
 title: "How To: PostgreSQL (Locally)"
 dateCreated: 2025-08-25
-dateUpdated: 2025-12-08
+dateUpdated: 2025-12-12
 ---

 ## Preamble

 ### Aims

-To document steps, commands, and flags that I primarily do and use when setting up and interacting with PostgreSQL locally but forget when I haven't worked with it in a while.
+To document steps, commands, and flags that I do and use when I set up and interact with PostgreSQL locally for development but forget when I haven't worked with it in a while.

+This document can be useful for those who want or need to interface with PostgreSQL directly through its client and server applications rather than by other means such as third-party administration tools or service management software.

 ### Assumptions

 - Arch Linux (btw)
-- Use of the default host, localhost, and port, 5432.
+- Use of PostgreSQL's default host, localhost, and port, 5432

-### Caveat
+### Caveats

 You don't have to go through steps 1-6 every time.
 You likely only need to go through a subset of them depending on your use case: